 Speeding up a self-hosted video slider

 If you have a video slider where you use your self-hosted videos, some of the suggestions above won’t help you at all.
-However, there are some tips that you can still apply to your case, e.g. using a video that has the same size as your slider.
-A background video doesn’t really have to be too high quality so reducing the quality will help reducing the file size.
+However, there are some tips that you can still apply to your case.
+For example, you can make your video have the same size as your slider.
+Remember, a background video doesn’t have to have too high quality.
+So you can reduce the file size by reducing the quality.

-Also, you have an option to disable the slide background video on mobile by turning off that setting in the optimize tab.
-So you can save a loading time for your mobile users, and they will see only the background image.
+Also, you can disable the slide background video on mobile at the Optimize tab.
+So you can save loading time for your mobile users, and they will see only the background image.

-Additionally, you can make Smart Slider 3 not to call your video until the slider is ready if you set a background image, too.
-In this case, you can decrease the loading time of your page, because it will load the background image first, and the video will start when the slider is ready.
+Additionally, you can make Smart Slider 3 not to call your video until the slider is ready.
+You can achieve that if you set a slide background image, too.
+In this case, you can decrease the loading time of your page, because first the background image will load.
+You have many options to optimize the background image, so it will load a lot faster than the video ever could.
+Then video will start when the slider is completely ready.

 Get our latest news, tutorials, guides, tips & deals delivered to your inbox.